Can Pool pH Be Too High? Problems & How to Lower It

 - Turn on your circulation system

-- Add acid to the deep end of the pool with the pump running, never the other way around
+- Add acid to the deep end of the pool with the pump running (always add acid to water, never add water to acid)

 - For muriatic acid, pour slowly in a sweeping motion across the water surface